garrandall/popular-music-data/tracks/hit-me-off-new-edition.md

 So who's making moves 'cause I'm
 Looking at you and I like it

-Ooh, anyway you want it, girl
+Oh, anyway you want it, girl

 Hit me off